 Field Trips to "That Fish Place" and other local stores, are typically planned for the spring.

 Food, coffee and soft drinks are provided at every monthly meeting.
-Typically we have a cooler of sodas, coffee made with the club coffee maker, a cake, and appetizers like dips, wings, nachos, fruit platters and vegetables.
+Typically we have a cooler of sodas, a cake, and appetizers like dips, wings, nachos, fruit platters and vegetables.
 Help is always needed to transport food and drinks, as well as set up and break down the hospitality table.
 The hospitality committee also runs the refreshment stand at the twice yearly auctions.
 Help is always needed and appreciated!

 The membership committee processes membership applications and renewals, tracks member information, puts together new member packets, and makes membership cards each year.
 Committee members also greet new members and do a count of participants at meetings.